 Hello!
 I am an NSF Postdoctoral Fellow at the University of Michigan, mentored by Professor Mircea Mustaţă.
-I am interested in algebraic geometry and its connections to arithmetic geometry and commutative algebra; in particular, I am interested in Fano varieties, non-algebraically-closed fields, positive characteristic, and rationality.
+I am interested in algebraic geometry and its connections to arithmetic geometry and commutative algebra.
+In particular, I am interested in Fano varieties, non-algebraically-closed fields, positive characteristic, and rationality.

 I received my PhD from Princeton University in 2021 under the supervision of Professor János Kollár.
 Before that, I was an undergraduate at Columbia University, where I graduated in 2016.
+In Fall 2024, I will be an Assistant Professor at the University of Illinois Urbana-Champaign.

 The Noether–Lefschetz theorem in arbitrary characteristic.
-Accepted by J. Algebraic Geom. (arXiv)
+J. Algebraic Geom.
+33 (2024), no. 3, 567–600. (journal) (arXiv)

 Structure of geometrically non-reduced varieties (with Joe Waldron).
 Trans.
 Am.
 Math.
 Soc.
 374 (2021), no. 12, 8333–8363. (journal) (arXiv)

 Completely controlling the dimensions of formal fiber rings at prime ideals of small height (with Sarah Fleming, S. Loepp, Peter McDonald, Nina Pande, and David Schwein).
 J. Commut.
-Algebra 11 (2019) no. 3, 363–388. (journal) (arXiv)
+Algebra 11 (2019), no. 3, 363–388. (journal) (arXiv)

 Controlling the dimensions of formal fibers of a unique factorization domain at the height one prime ideals (with Sarah Fleming, S. Loepp, Peter McDonald, Nina Pande, and David Schwein).
 J. Commut.
 Algebra 10 (2018), no. 4, 475–498. (journal) (arXiv)